About Chase Freedom Card

 But is there anything meaningfully different about Chase Freedom?
 Are customers pleased with the program?

-Several customers didn’t appreciate the mandatory activation every three months though, and also claimed to have experience poor customer service and failure to properly communicate with cardholders.
+Consumers also enjoyed the card.
+However, there were several customers who didn’t appreciate the mandatory activation every three months though, and also claimed to have experience poor customer service and failure to properly communicate with cardholders.

 Is Chase Freedom the Best Cash Back Card for You?